 How to increase labour market flexibility

 - Better education and training.
+The government can fund skills training to help low-skilled workers become more employable in a fast-changing job market.
 This will enable workers to be more skilled and will help to reduce immobility’s in the labour market.

-- Support zero hour contracts which enable firms to choose how much to employ workers
+- Support in legislation, zero-hour contracts which enable firms to choose how much to employ workers

 - Reduce protection workers have over collective dismissal.

-- Abolish legislations, such as maximum working week and unfair dismissal.
+- Abolish legislation, such as the maximum working week and unfair dismissal.

 - Encourage more immigration from overseas.
 This enables foreign nationals to fill labour shortages in the UK